UmayirFeroze/Jenkins/README.md

 application work together as expected.
 Could you specify test automation tools for this stage?

-Stage 3: Code Analysis - integrate a code analysis tool to analyze the code and ensure it meets industry standards.
+Stage 3: Code Analysis - Integrate a code analysis tool to analyze the code and ensure it meets industry standards.
 Research and select a tool to analyze your code using Jenkins.